tasima-uniritter/insta-ritter-1/README.md

 # Getting started

-To run this application you should have `serverless` installed globally on your environment and `localstack`.
+To run this application you should have `serverless` installed globally on your environment.

-- Start `localstack`.
+- Start services with `docker-compose up`.
-- Login in your serverless account with `serverless login`.
 - Install dependencies with `yarn install` or `npm install`.
 - Run locally with `yarn start` or `npm start`.